defano/wyldcard/README.md

 `screenRect`    | The rectangle of the screen on which the card is displayed, for example `put item 3 of the screenRect into screenWidth`
 `seconds`       | Returns the number of seconds since midnight, January 1, 1970 UTC.
 `selectedText`  | Returns the currently selected text within whichever field is in focus, or the empty string if no selection exists.
 For example, `answer the selectedText`
+`selectedChunk` | Returns a chunk expression in the form `char x to y of container` describing the active text selection; returns `empty` if no selection exists.
 `shiftKey`      | Returns the current state of the shift key, either `up` or `down`.
 For example, `wait until the shiftKey is down`
 `sin`           | Returns the trigonometric sine of the given argument, represented in radians.
 `sqrt`          | Returns the square root of the given argument or `NaN` of the argument is negative.